-Leclerc finished the year 30 points clear of team-mate Marcus Ericsson and his promotion to Ferrari had been secured.
+Leclerc finished the year 30 points clear of team-mate Marcus Ericsson and his promotion to Ferrari was secured.

-Race wins were not far around the corner, however, as Leclerc scored back-to-back wins in Belgium and Italy.
+Race wins were not far around the corner, however, as Leclerc scored back-to-back victories in Belgium and Italy.

-Despite this, Leclerc has stood on the podium a further 10 times in Ferrari colours and finished ahead of Vettel in both years the drivers raced in the same colours.
+Despite this, Leclerc stood on the podium a further 10 times those two years, finishing ahead of Vettel on both occasions the drivers raced in the same colours.

 Net worth Charles Leclerc

 Charles Leclerc Net Worth